 - There's also the CMC, who manage to be Badass Adorable in this universe, Minuette and Twinkle Shine, who really get to show off their Gifted Unicorn credentials, Shining Armor, who saved the world from an Imagination Demon, and Trixie who becomes the Sixth Ranger and grows to be able to fight Twilight on fairly even standing.
 Honestly it's easier to count the characters that don't count.

-- Rainbooms and Royalty has Zecora, while still being The Obi-Wan to the Mane Six like in canon, also proved personally fantastic repeatedly over the course of the series, with such highlights as saving Rainbow Dash from the Shadowbolts, fighting Nightmare Moon one-on-one, and saving Dinky, Pipsqueak, and Alula from King Sombra's bushwoolie Mooks.
+- Rainbooms and Royalty has Zecora, while still being the mentor to the Mane Six like in canon, also proved personally fantastic repeatedly over the course of the series, with such highlights as saving Rainbow Dash from the Shadowbolts, fighting Nightmare Moon one-on-one, and saving Dinky, Pipsqueak, and Alula from King Sombra's bushwoolie Mooks.

 - Xenophilia turns Lyra Heartstrings into a grandmaster of the Still Way, the only Unicorn-exclusive martial art.
 She's described by Rainbow Dash as "probably one of the five or six most dangerous ponies in Equestria, even counting the Princesses," and the only pony in town other than Twilight who could beat her in a serious fight.
 Chapter 9 reveals her to be an auxiliary Royal Guard, and we also see her in action.

 Lero: Wow.
 I had no idea.
 She's always been really friendly to me.

 Rainbow Dash: [giggling] Yeah, I’ve heard that about her.
 Total sweetheart, you’d never guess that she could kill you in half a second from, like, three hundred bodylengths away.